Twined Upon a Limb

 A note: Near the end

-of August on the 29th, I was driving out of our yard when I saw something
+of August in 2019, I was driving out of our yard when I saw something

 dark on the lawn, and stopped to investigate it.
 I